 5) You’re bombarded with ‘work’

 I’m using the word work in it’s loosest term here.
-The younger the kids are the worst this is.
+The younger the kids are the worse this is.
 EVERYTHING your little darling has ever scrawled their initial on is coming to your house.
 You may think you’re getting a toilet roll – but you dare roll your eyes at the sheer mountain of junk this child has in their arms and you will be accused of not loving their work… and therefore not loving them… and therefore being the worst parent ever..
 Just smile at the toilet roll for goodness sakes!!

 6) You daren’t spend a single penny.

 School hols cost a bloody fortune.
 Even if you’re not taking them on holiday or don’t have a rota of fun days out planned.
 Why do kids insist on eating 20 meals a day in holiday time??
 So be prepared.
-Use July to save for the summer holidays, by not leaving the house… Or eating.
+Use this time to save for the summer holidays, by not leaving the house… Or eating.

 7) As a parent you begin to go out of your mind.